 Taking data protection into account at an early stage when designing a new process, new products or services or a new information system that is related to processing personal data is a good way of considering data protection requirements in a lean way.
 The same applies to tendering or any other sourcing process going on and ensures that the (potential) supplier and the contract are compliant with the EU GDPR.
 This approach is called data protection by design.

 Data protection by default is about ensuring that all processing related to personal data is limited to a minimum set of data subjects (for example specifying every time what data records needs to be listed), access to the data is limited to a minimum number of people (for example the key user needs to grant access separately for every user) and the data storage time is limited to a minimum.

 The companies operating in the EU benefit from implementing the data protection by default as it is cheaper and easier for companies to do business in the EU area when the rules regarding data protection are the same.
 The companies based outside of the EU must also apply the same rules when offering products and services to individuals in the EU.
 GDPR is also technology neutral and applies to personal data processing the same way regardless of whether the processing is done manually or automated.

-When optimising the business processes and information systems related to handling personal data, the processes can be streamlined to be more efficient and the number of systems and storages can be minimised to decrease costs.
+When optimising the business processes and information systems related to handling personal data, the processes can be streamlined to be more efficient and the requirement for systems and storage can be minimised to decrease costs.
 At the same time, the related data can be consolidated so that it is easier to utilise for the business or even create new services based on that information.

 It is also possible to get competitive advantage from handling the personal data in a trustworthy and reliable manner and providing enough transparency to the customers to gain more trust than company’s competitors.